 Gail Dexter Lord, one of the world’s foremost museum, gallery and cultural planners, will present to the opening plenary session on September 26 about the complex transition of museums from colonial-era to human rights-era institutions.
 Christopher Till, director of South Africa’s Apartheid Museum – which collaborated with the CMHR on its current major exhibition Mandela: Struggle for Freedom – will give a plenary address on September 27 about efforts to present current issues with democracy in South Africa.
 The CMHR’s manager of research and curation, Dr. Jodi Giesbrecht, will speak on September 27 about ways to ensure curation processes are inclusive of stakeholder communities.

-FIHRM was formed in 2010 under the coordination of the International Slavery Museum in Liverpool as a way for human rights museums to work together, learn from each other and explore ways to challenge racism, discrimination and other human rights violations.
+FIHRM - will open in a new tab was formed in 2010 under the coordination of the International Slavery Museum in Liverpool as a way for human rights museums to work together, learn from each other and explore ways to challenge racism, discrimination and other human rights violations.
 The organization encourages its members to challenge traditional museum thinking and practice and redefine the museum role in combatting human rights abuses.

 The Canadian Museum for Human Rights (CMHR) is the first museum in the world exclusively dedicated to the evolution, celebration and future of human rights as a concept and aspiration for all people.
 Using multimedia technology and other innovative approaches to storytelling, the CMHR creates inspiring encounters with human rights for all ages and abilities in a visitor experience unlike any other.